kg0r0/authzen-interop-pdp-example/README.md

 </details>

-You can see the request and response payloads for each of the API requests in the [Todo interop scenario.](https://authzen-interop.net/docs/scenarios/todo-1.1/#overview-of-the-scenario).
+**Note:** You can see the request and response payloads for each of the API requests in the [Todo interop scenario.](https://authzen-interop.net/docs/scenarios/todo-1.1/#overview-of-the-scenario).
-I've confirmed that this PDP implementation passes the test in [Authorization API 1.1 – draft 01](https://openid.github.io/authzen/authorization-api-1_1_01)).
+I've confirmed that this PDP implementation passes the test in [Authorization API 1.1 – draft 01](https://openid.github.io/authzen/authorization-api-1_1_01).
 However, test results for other versions are unconfirmed.

 ## References
 - https://github.com/openid/authzen